 Every year some two million men and women lose their lives through accidents and diseases linked to their work.
 In addition, there are 270 million occupational accidents and 160 million occupational diseases each year, incurring US$ 2.8 trillion in costs for lost working time and expenses for treatment, compensation and rehabilitation.

-In honour of this year’s theme, we would like to remind you to remember to stop and smell the roses.
+In honor of this year’s theme, we would like to remind you to remember to stop and smell the roses.
 And if you think life might be a little less stressful with a free trial of Donesafe’s award-winning app, you can pick that up right here.

 Image courtesy of www.un.org.